Blog

 Author

 Nadia Meichtry studied forensic science at the University of Lausanne and completed her master’s degree in digital forensics in summer 2020.
-She is a certified GIAC Certified Forensic Analyst (GCFA) and GIAC Reverse Engineering Malware (GREM), and certified OSSTMM Professional Security Tester (OPST) and joined Oneconsult in August 2020 as a Digital Forensics & Incident Response Specialist.
+She is a certified GIAC Certified Forensic Analyst (GCFA) and GIAC Reverse Engineering Malware (GREM), and certified OSSTMM Professional Security Tester (OPST) and joined Oneconsult in August 2020 as a Senior Digital Forensics & Incident Response Specialist.

 Don’t miss anything!
 Subscribe to our free newsletter.